LeastAuthority/openitp-good-packaging-proposal/openitp-good-packaging-for-LAFS_sources-of-nondeterminism.rst

 The following additional sources of nondeterminism may be present:

+* Operating system versions, patches, variants, and distribution (if counted as the same target for the purpose of generating fingerprints).
 * The order in which dependencies are built.
 * Whether C/C++ extensions are "embedded" or dynamically linked against an installed system library (this is relevant for